How I stopped making silly mistakes in JEE test series

 And of course, calculation mistakes.
 But we have a cure for every kind of silly mistakes.
 Exam hall my sometimes leave you with a stressed mindset or elated heartbeats.
 But follow these simple steps.
 You are assured to get better in days.
 Here are some solutions:

 1. Read the question twice.

 In the first read, you can ignore the numerical values in the questions, just graze through the question quickly to understand what exactly is asked in the question.
-Make sure to do this as quick as you can.
+Make sure to do this as quickly as you can.

 Now re-read the question with all the values at your normal speed.
 You may even think re-reading would waste time.
 No?
 Nope.
-It’s exactly opposite.
+It’s exactly the opposite.
 There are many questions in the paper that you’ll likely be never even able to solve!
 Knowing this would help you save time because you will not waste time in solving these unsolvable questions.
 And that is a smart decision.
 To save time in difficult questions and spend this spare time on questions from your confident chapters.

 Practice re-reading during your weekly papers and save as much time as possible in the final exam!
-Reading a question twice reduces chances of making silly mistakes by half.
+Reading a question twice reduces the chances of making silly mistakes by half.
 More on this topic, read here.

 2. Standardization of Units

 Most of the physics formulae you know are based on SI-units.
 The numerical values in JEE questions are sometimes in non-SI-units.
 Common examples are g (gram) instead of kg and calories instead of Joules.

 Ignoring these units leads you to wrong options!
 Thousands of students are making this same mistake every year.
 To never fall prey to such silly mistakes, you should make a habit of converting these units into standardized units (With some exceptions, like Km/hr speed unit).
 Here’s a table of basic physical quantities and their SI units.

 You will get a 32-page long supplement sheet to do your calculations in JEE main and advanced exams.